 7. AWAI’s Accelerated Program for Six-Figure Copywriting

-AWAI’s six-figure copywriting program is ideal for beginners looking to create a career in copywriting for themselves.
+AWAI’s six-figure copywriting program is an ideal investment for beginners looking to create a career in copywriting for themselves.
 It’s a completely self guided program.
 So you can move through ASAP.
 Or squeeze it in around a day job, school, or just life in general.

 You’ll build copywriting skills, but also discover how the business of copywriting works so you can hit the ground running when ready.